corbinjurgens/qform/README.md

 # Notes

-This code is untested and not to any standard.
+This code is not thoroughly and not to any standard.
+Provided as is.